Written by: Anna Sibal and Julian Fenn

 Going camping or RVing?Take the Camp Finder app to find the best campgrounds, RV parks and RV resorts.

 OTHER ROAD TRIPS AND DESTINATIONS ARTICLES

-Camping Road Trip along the Blue Ridge ParkwayThe National Scenic Byway, stretches 469 miles over Virginia and North Carolina and is easily one of the most beautiful drives in all of America.
-We've put together a four day camping road trip itinerary of the best things to see and do.
+Camping Road Trip along the Florida KeysWhere is the best place for scuba diving, snorkeling, and exploring the underwater world of coral reefs and rare fish?
+That would be the Florida Keys.
+We've put together a two, three and four day camping road trip itinerary of the best things to see and do.

 Read more from our December Outdoor Living Newsletter.